 In addition, the various financial institution regulatory agencies have jointly issued their Guidance on Sound Incentive Compensation Policies, which serves as a compliment to the Safety and Soundness standards.
 As its title would imply, the joint agency guidance sets forth a framework for assessing the soundness of incentive compensation plans, programs and arrangements maintained by financial institutions.
 The joint agency guidance is narrower in scope than the Safety and Soundness standards because it applies only to senior executive officers and those other individuals who, either alone or as a group, could pose a material risk to the institution.
-With respect to those identified individuals, the joint agency guidance is intended to focus the institution on balanced risk-taking incentives, compatibility with effective controls and risk management, with a focus on general principles of strong corporate governance.
+With respect to those identified individuals, the joint agency guidance is intended to focus the institution's attention on balanced risk-taking incentives, compatibility with effective controls and risk management, with a focus on general principles of strong corporate governance.

 In addition to the foregoing, we anticipate that currently proposed rules under the Dodd-Frank Act intended to implement further risk assessment guidelines and procedures may eventually be finalized by the financial institution regulatory agencies and the SEC.
 We expect that we would be subject to those further guidelines and procedures should they be finalized and become effective.
-Initial proposed guidance with respect to the Dodd-Frank Act risk assessment guidelines and procedures using size of a procedure was issued in 2011 and revised and re-proposed in 2016.
+Initial proposed guidance with respect to the Dodd-Frank Act risk assessment guidelines and procedures was issued in 2011 and revised and re-proposed in 2016.
 Depending on when the rules are finalized, the earliest they could apply to Lakeland Financial is for performance periods beginning on or after January 1, 2021.
 In large part, that guidance restates the frameworks set forth in the Safety and Soundness standards and joint agency guidance described above.

 Also, as a publicly-traded corporation, Lakeland Financial is also subject to the SEC's rules regarding risk assessment.
 Those rules require a publicly-traded company to determine whether any of its existing incentive compensation plans, programs or arrangements, create risks that are reasonably likely to have a material adverse effect on the company.
-We do not believe that our incentive compensation plans, programs or arrangements, create risks that are reasonably likely to have a material adverse effect on the company.
-We do not believe that our incentive compensation plans, programs or arrangements create risks that are reasonably likely to have a material adverse effect on the company.
 We do not believe that our incentive compensation plans, programs or arrangements create risks that are reasonably likely to have a material adverse effect on Lakeland Financial.